 - Six Flags Magic Mountain in Valencia, California

-- Six Flags Discovery Kingdom in Vallejo, California
+- Six Flags Hurricane Harbor in Concord, California

-- Hurricane Harbor Phoenix in Phoenix, Arizona (Reopened June 15)
+- Hurricane Harbor Phoenix in Phoenix, Arizona (Reopened June 15 but is again temporarily closed)

 - Six Flags Over Georgia in Austell, Georgia (Reopened June 22)